graphiks/Port-Windows-11-XiaoMi-9/guide/install-2.md

 ```

 ##### Push the UEFI to your phone
+* Normally, you should use MuCepheusSecureBoot.img
-> Drag and drop the UEFI (xiaomi-raphael.img) to your phone
+* Drag and drop the UEFI (MuCepheusSecureBoot.img Or MuCepheusDisableSecureBoot.img) to your phone.

 ##### Back up your Android boot image
-Use the TWRP backup feature to backup your Android boot image.
+* Use the TWRP backup feature to backup your Android boot image.
 Name this backup "Android"

 ##### Flash the UEFI
-Use the TWRP install feature to flash the UEFI image to your boot partition.
+* Use the TWRP install feature to flash the UEFI image to your boot partition.
 Select "install image", then locate the image.

 ##### Back up your Windows boot image
-Use the TWRP backup feature to backup your Windows boot image.
+* Use the TWRP backup feature to backup your Windows boot image.
 Name this backup "Windows"

 ##### Boot into Windows
-After having flashed the UEFI image, reboot your phone.
+* After having flashed the UEFI image, reboot your phone.

-Your device will now set up Windows.
+* Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.

 ## Setting up Windows
 > [!IMPORTANT]